 Memory Allocator

-The Tallock structure represents an allocator in Awkernel,
+Regardless of the backend, the Talloc structure represents the allocator in Awkernel,

 which contains a primary allocator and a backup allocator.